mataqvazadeh/django_lms/README.md

-# django_llm
+# Learning Management System (LMS) based on Django Rest Framework
-It is a simple LLM system learning project.
+It is a simple LM system learning project.